dabana/VuePress-KCJsummercamp/docs/jour2.md

 ### Build your pirate lair (inspired by RTP Architect)
 > INDOORS and OUTDOORS

+The space will be divided in two (or three) areas, each with a theme, for example:
+1. The relaxation area
+2. The working space
+3. The place to keep the treasure

-In the Center we have a big pile of objects to build the spaces.
-( we will need lots of elements, cussion, chairs, strings, branches...)
+In the center there is pile of objects to distribute in the different thematic areas. (we will need lots of elements, cussion, chairs, strings, branches...)

-- Create two teams one for each space
+1) Create two (or three) teams, one for each thematic area
-- Create two category piles
-- Architects draw the Plan Older/Younger we give an already made plan
+2) Create two (or three) categories of objects and ask the group to decide what object belongs where
+3) In each team, Architects are designated to draw a plan of were every object should go in the area.
+For younger kids condisder giving the plan already made.
-- Builders go outside to pick up decoration materials
+4) In the meantime the remaining members of the team, the Builders, go outside to pick up decoration materials
-- Architects give precise instructions to build the camps
+5) Architects have to give precise instructions to the Builders so they build the camp according to the plan

 ## Microbit activity

 ### It is time to go fishing
+> INDOORS and OUTDOORS

-Members of the crew program a microbit that detects magnetic fields and emit sound.
+Members of the crew program a microbit that detects magnetic fields and emit sound and light.
 They can use it as a special fish finder to catch their dinner more efficiently.

 Material: